A look at Contractors All Risk Insurance, a policy for construction projects that covers a broad range of risks.

 What does it mean for a Contractor All Risk policy to be in “joint names”?

-Where, as is usually the case, a CAR policy is in “joint names”, this does not mean that the CAR policy is a “joint insurance” policy.
+Where, as is usually the case, a CAR policy is in “joint names” of multiple parties, this does not mean that the CAR policy is a “joint insurance” policy.
 Joint insurance covers the identical interests of multiple parties, such as the interests of a married couple in a house they jointly own.
 Joint interests are rarely, if ever, the case with a construction project.
 The contractor and the employer have different interests in the project.

-Under a “joint names” policy, the insurer has no right of subrogation.
-This benefits the contractor and the employer.
+Additionally, under a “joint names” policy, the insurer has no right of subrogation.
+This benefits all parties that are jointly named under the policy .

-Subrogation is a technical concept in insurance law which allows insurers to sue people in the name of an insured party.
-For example, if a home insurance policy pays to rebuild a house destroyed in a fire caused by a negligently designed electrical appliance, the insurer can step into the homeowner’s shoes and sue the manufacturer of the appliance as if it was the homeowner.
+Subrogation is a technical concept in insurance law which allows insurers to bring claims in respect of an insured loss in the name of an insured party.
+For example, if a home insurance policy responds and pays out the costs to rebuild a house destroyed in a fire caused by a negligently designed electrical appliance, the insurer can subrogate the claim that the insured homeowner would have against the manufacturer, essentially stepping into the homeowner’s shoes and pursuing the manufacturer of the appliance as if it was the homeowner.

-With a joint names Contractors All Risk policy, prohibiting subrogation means that if, for example, the insurer pays out for a loss that was the contractor’s fault, the insurer cannot then sue the contractor as if it was the employer (in legal language, the insurer cannot subrogate itself to the employer’s legal rights against the contractor).
-It would not make commercial sense for the insurer, having paid out under the policy, to be able to sue a party insured by the policy.
+With a joint names Contractors’ All Risk policy, the insurer generally does not have the right to subrogate claims against the insured parties.
+This means that if, for example, the insurer pays out for a loss that was the contractor’s fault, the insurer cannot then pursue the contractor as if it was the employer (in legal language, the insurer cannot subrogate itself to the employer’s legal rights against the contractor).
+It would not make commercial sense for the insurer, having paid out under the policy, to be able to sue a party also insured by the policy.

 Conclusion

-By covering multiple parties and multiple types of risk within a single policy, these policies can be more cost effective, easier to administer and quicker to procure.
-However, this consolidation introduces the various complexities, such as differences in the level of protection offered to a main contractor and an employer, subrogation, variable protection offered to subcontractors and different ways of protecting the interests of a funder.
-It is therefore essential for any party to a construction project that wishes to be protected by a Contractor All Risk policy to seek specialist advice on the terms of the relevant policy.
+However, this type of consolidated policy can introduce various complexities, such as differences in the level of protection offered to a main contractor and an employer, subrogation, variable protection offered to subcontractors and different ways of protecting the interests of a funder.
+It is therefore essential for any party to a construction project that wishes to be protected by a Contractors’ All Risk policy to seek specialist advice on the terms of the relevant policy.

 Whilst we are not insurance advisers, we are regularly involved in drafting the insurance provisions of construction contracts.
 We also regularly liaise with insurance brokers and other technical advisers to assist clients with their insurance requirements and legislating for these in their construction contracts.